sagnikbanerjee15/Corn_vs_PS/README.md

 Number of replicates - 4
 Number of timepoints - 7
 Number of genotypes - 2 (Susceptible & Resistance)
-Number of treatmets - 2
+Number of treatments - 2

 Total number of samples = 4 * 7 * 2 * 2 = 112 (RNASeq id 1 - 112)